 Investment and other subsidies

 The state-owned corporation Enova is the driving force for an environmentally friendly energy conversion by private and public enterprises.
 Enova’s main commission is through the Energy Fund that supports environmental change in the use and production of energy.
 The management of the Energy Fund is governed by an agreement between the Ministry of Oil and Energy and Enova.
-In addition, Enova manages the EU program (Intelligent Energy Europe) and the International Energy Association (IEA) program known as Energy Technology Data Exchange (ETDE) in Norway.
+Enova manages the EU program (Intelligent Energy Europe) and the International Energy Agency (IEA) program.
+In addition Enova, inter alia, represents the IEA activity Energy Technology Data Exchange (ETDE) in Norway.

 Enova offers financial support based on defined programs for various renewable energy and environmentally friendly projects based on an application principle.
-In 2012 the Energy Fund supported 750 different projects within energy effectiveness, conversion and increased utilization of renewable energy amounting to approximately Norwegian krone (NOK)1.7 billion.
+In 2013 the Energy Fund supported 1 350 new projects within energy effectiveness, conversion and increased utilization of renewable energy amounting to approximately 1.8 billion Norwegian krone (NOK).

 The General Tax Act includes regulations regarding tax allowances known as SkatteFUNN to support R&D project costs.
-Under the SkatteFUNN scheme, any type of business enterprise engaged in R&D activities may apply to the research council for tax allowances.
+Under the SkatteFUNN scheme, any type of business enterprise engaged in R&D activities may apply to the Research Council for support for R&D projects.
+Support is granted in the form of a tax deduction, and in certain cases direct funding to the company.
 R&D projects under the SkatteFUNN scheme are aimed at obtaining new knowledge or technical skills that can benefit the company in connection with the development of new or improved goods, services or means of production.
-The total tax allowance may not exceed NOK11 million per company per year.
+The total tax allowance may not exceed NOK22million per company per year.

 There are no national-based feed-in tariffs in Norway.
 However, there is a green certificate scheme.

-The Norwegian government has entered into an agreement with the Swedish government establishing a common green certificate market for electricity that will contribute to increased production of renewable energy.
+The Norwegian government has entered into an agreement with the Swedish government establishing a common electricity certificate market for electricity that will contribute to increased production of renewable energy.
 Moving toward 2020, Sweden and Norway will increase their power production from renewable energy sources with 26.4 TWh.
-Power plants that are included in the scheme receive green certificates that can be sold in the Norwegian-Swedish green certificates market.
-Power suppliers and certain power users are required to purchase green certificates for a share of the electricity they sell or use.
+Power plants that are included in the scheme receive electricity certificates that can be sold in the Norwegian-Swedish electricity certificates market.
+Power suppliers and certain power users are required to purchase electricity certificates for a share of the electricity they sell or use.

-The following power producers may apply, subject to certain requirements, for green certificate approval for whole or parts of its production based on its total production:
+The following power producers may apply, subject to certain requirements, for electricity certificate approval for whole or parts of its production based on its total production:

 - power plants based on renewable energy sources and built after 7 September 2009